ambarprajapati/react-capabilities-few-demos/README.md

 # react-capabilities-few-demos
 #### by Ambar Prajapati

+### Demo-1:
-### Demo-1: To-Do React-app: Build single view app containing nested component hierarchy using state, props, javascript array methods, conditional styles
+### To-Do React-app: Build single view app containing nested react component hierarchy using state, props, javascript array methods, and conditional styles

 In the following Demonstration, we break down the process of building a to-do list.
 The to-do list is capable of creating, deleting, updating and completing tasks.